tmalsburg/DogWhistle/thoughts.md

 > 5. We should murder Jews in Cleveland.
 > 6. We should murder Jews in Cleveland next Thusday at 3:00.
 > 7. We should meet next Thursday at 3:00 at the Fountain of Eternal Life in Cleveland and go around murdering Jews.
 Bring a gun.

+### Code words (Chiffren) vs. steganography

+Lukau distinguishes code words from dog whistles.
+Main difference: a code word requires that the parties agree on it in advance.
+Dog whistles seem to be more dynamic.
+Actually, as soon as a dog whistle is codified, it’s no longer effective because it no linger provides plausible deniability.
+Code words are also overtly encrypted.
+When I write “88” on my t-Shirt, it’s clear that there is a hidden meaning (“Heil Hitler”), but a dog whistle is more like [steganography](https://en.wikipedia.org/wiki/Steganography) in that it’s not even clear that a hidden message is present.

 # Tasks used in previous empirical research on dog whistles